vectordotdev/vector/docs/usage/configuration/sinks/console.md

   target = "stdout"
   target = "stderr"

-  # The encoding format used to serialize the events before writing.
+  # The encoding format used to serialize the events before flushing.
+The default
+  # is dynamic based oon if the event is structured or not.
   #
   # * optional
-  # * default: "<dynamic>"
+  # * no default
   # * enum: "json" or "text"
   encoding = "json"
   encoding = "text"